 Difference Between Percentage And Percentile

 On the other hand, a percentile is a value that indicates the percentage of data points that are equal to or below a specific value in a data set.
-For example, if a student scores in the 75th percentile on a standardized test, it means that their score is higher than or equal to 75% of the other test takers.
+For example, if a student scores in the 75th percentile on a standardized test, their score is higher than or equal to 75% of the other test takers.
 Percentiles are often used in statistics to analyze data and compare individual performances to a larger group.

 In summary, percentages are used to express proportions out of 100, while percentiles indicate the position of a value within a dataset.
 Percentages are commonly used to compare quantities or express rates, while percentiles are used in statistics to compare individual performances to a larger group.
 Understanding the difference between percentage and percentile is essential for accurately interpreting and analyzing data.